North Toronto Auction

 What is the difference between a timed auction and a live auction?

-An online auction is a sale where bidding opens for all items at the same time and remains open for a set period of time, after which the bids are reviewed and items are sold to the highest bidder.
+A timed auction is a sale where bidding opens for all items at the same time and remains open for a set period of time, after which the bids are reviewed and items are sold to the highest bidder.
 To participate, you have to register to bid online to place your bids.

 Live auctions are being held in-person, however you can bid online during live auctions.
 Items in these auctions are run one at a time and sales are facilitated live by an auctioneer.